Zero-point energy: Atomic physics

 The idea of a quantum harmonic oscillator and its associated energy can apply to either an atom or a subatomic particle.
 In ordinary atomic physics, the zero-point energy is the energy associated with the ground state of the system.
 The professional physics literature tends to measure frequency, as denoted by ν above, using angular frequency, denoted with ω and defined by ω = 2πν.
-This leads to a convention of writing Planck's constant h with a bar through its top (ħ) to denote the quantity h/2π.
-In these terms, the most famous such example of zero-point energy is the above E = ħω/2 associated with the ground state of the quantum harmonic oscillator.
+This leads to a convention of writing the Planck constant h with a bar through its top (ħ) to denote the quantity h/2π.
+In these terms, an example of zero-point energy is the above E = ħω/2 associated with the ground state of the quantum harmonic oscillator.
 In quantum mechanical terms, the zero-point energy is the expectation value of the Hamiltonian of the system in the ground state.

 If more than one ground state exists, they are said to be degenerate.
 Many systems have degenerate ground states.
 Degeneracy occurs whenever there exists a unitary operator which acts non-trivially on a ground state and commutes with the Hamiltonian of the system.

 According to the third law of thermodynamics, a system at absolute zero temperature exists in its ground state; thus, its entropy is determined by the degeneracy of the ground state.
 Many systems, such as a perfect crystal lattice, have a unique ground state and therefore have zero entropy at absolute zero.
 It is also possible for the highest excited state to have absolute zero temperature for systems that exhibit negative temperature.

 The wave function of the ground state of a particle in a one-dimensional well is a half-period sine wave which goes to zero at the two edges of the well.
 The energy of the particle is given by:

 where h is the Planck constant, m is the mass of the particle, n is the energy state (n = 1 corresponds to the ground-state energy), and L is the width of the well.